I want to know about

 - monitoring, evaluation, research and reporting purposes in respect of the Brightside services – except as discussed below (How we may share and disclose your information), Brightside will always anonymise any information used for these purposes to protect your identity; and

-- if you opt-in, to contact you about the services for which you have expressed an interest and, also, other goods, services and features Brightside and/or the Contracted Partners believe that you will find interesting.
+- to contact you about the services in which you have expressed an interest and, also, other goods, services and features Brightside and/or the Contracted Partners believe that you will find interesting.
 Each time you are contacted, you will be told whom you need to inform if you do not want to be contacted again by that person.

 3. How we may share and disclose your information

 Your privacy is very important to us.
-We will not share your personal information with anyone outside of Brightside, other than with any Contracted Partners, the online mentor coordinator relevant to your use of the Brightside Services or our service providers (so we can provide the Brightside Services to you), except in the very limited circumstances discussed below.
+We will not share your personal information with anyone outside of Brightside, other than with any Contracted Partner relevant to your mentoring programme, any online coordinator relevant to your use of the Brightside Services and our service providers (so we can provide the Brightside Services to you), except in the very limited circumstances discussed below.
 The platform does also allow you to share personal information with your mentor / mentee.

 We keep track of the academic progress of mentees after they have completed mentoring programmes, so that we can assess the effectiveness of our services and improve them for the future.
 In order to keep track of your academic progress, if you are a mentee, we may provide basic information about you (sufficient to allow you to be identified) to evaluation, research and other educational partners (for example, UCAS) so that they can disclose information about your progress to us or otherwise assist us with monitoring and assessing your progress.
 We do not use these results in any way that might affect you individually, but only as part of our assessment of our mentoring programmes.
-We cannot do this without your consent.
-Your signing up to become a mentee amounts to consent to our providing your basic information to these partners, and to their disclosure of your progress to us, but if you do not wish us to use and share your information in this way please let us know (see Contact us).
+If you do not wish us to use and share your information in this way please let us know (see Contact us).

-In exceptional circumstances where a service user is deemed to be at risk of significant harm or to have suffered significant harm, or to be a danger to another person, confidentiality may need to be broken.
-The service user will be informed of our intended action, or in exceptional circumstances the action may already have been taken before the service user can be informed.
+In exceptional circumstances where a mentee or mentor is deemed to be at risk of significant harm or to have suffered significant harm, or to be a danger to another person, confidentiality may need to be broken.
+The mentee or mentor will be informed of our intended action, or in exceptional circumstances the action may already have been taken before the mentee or mentor can be informed.
 In addition, Brightside reserves the right to use or disclose any personal information as needed to satisfy any law, regulation or legal request, to protect the integrity of the Brightside Services, to fulfil your requests, or to cooperate in any law enforcement investigation.

 4. How we keep your information safe

-Your personal information will be kept on secure servers and kept confidential by Brightside and, except in the limited circumstances discussed above, will only be seen by Brightside staff, our Contracted Partners relevant to your mentoring and your online mentoring coordinator.
+Your personal information will be kept on secure servers and kept confidential by Brightside and, except in the limited circumstances discussed above, will only be seen by Brightside staff and, if you are a mentor or mentee, our Contracted Partners relevant to your mentoring and your online mentoring coordinator.
 These parties are all contractually obliged to keep your personal information secure and confidential.

 All messages will be kept private from any individuals except those stated above.
-From time to time, Brightside staff and your online mentoring coordinator may review messages and other materials posted or uploaded to the platform to protect your safety by ensuring that there is no misuse of this website or of your mentoring relationship.
+From time to time, if you are a mentor or mentee, Brightside staff and your online mentoring coordinator may review messages and other materials posted or uploaded to the platform to protect your safety by ensuring that there is no misuse of this website or of your mentoring relationship.

 Cookies are small text files that are placed on your computer by the websites that you visit.
 There are two kinds of cookies: session cookies, which we use to store information relating to your current session on the site but which are deleted when you leave the site; and permanent cookies, which remain on your computer so that our site recognises you when you return.
 The information in a cookie may include an encrypted version of your username and a unique identifier for that session.
 You need to enable cookies on your web browser in order to use this site.
 We also use Google Analytics to provide us with statistical data on how people use this site.
 Google Analytics cookies are third party cookies set by Google, which include both session and persistent cookies.